• Patented prism technology

 “We ended up going to an urban village to work some CQB (….) traditionally, when shooting UTM/SIM for force on force training you have a significant hold over when shooting much farther than the room you are in.
 I decided to try using the Alpha today with paint rounds to see if I could make my CQB distance UTM/SIM hold overs less pronounced.
 It worked.” – REDACTED

-• Material: 6061 or upgrade and have critical components machined from 304 stainless steel.
+• Material: 6061 or upgrade to elite and have critical joint components machined from 304 stainless steel.

-• Glass: Military grade (you can take a screw driver to it).
+• Glass: Military grade (purposely made to withstand taking a screw driver to it).

-• Temperature Range: Subzero – 140° F (built to withstand going from cargo hold temperatures to desert heat in minutes).
+• Temperature Range: Subzero – 140° F (purposely made to withstand going from cargo hold temperatures to desert heat in minutes).

-• Frozen: Hinge will not break when completely frozen and forcibly opened.
+• Hinge: Purposely made to not break when completely frozen and forcibly opened.